🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Language Learning Opportunities + 3.2 -- 10 English and Afrikaans are the primary languages; while Sesotho is widely spoken, there are very few formal institutions for structured language acquisition.
+πŸ—£οΈ Language Learning Opportunities + 3.2 -- 10 English is widely spoken, and while Afrikaans and Sesotho are present locally, there are no structured language schools or immersive courses aimed at visitors.

 🍎 FOOD & FITNESS